jusufnathanael/tp/docs/UserGuide.md

 Format (deleting bookmarks of a slot of a module): delete {MODULE} {INDEX} bookmarks
 ```

-* Deleting bookmarks will delete all bookmarks associated with the module or slot.

 Example of usage:
 >* `delete CS2113T`